 Professor Kerr earned her JD at the University of British Columbia.
 She clerked with the BC Court of Appeal and was an associate at Fasken Martineau.
 She also served as staff lawyer at Prisoners’ Legal Services, Canada’s only dedicated legal aid office for prisoners.
 Professor Kerr earned an LLM and JSD at New York University, where she was named a Trudeau Scholar.

 Professor Kerr provides pro bono consultation on litigation matters in sentencing and prison law, and she supports the strategic litigation work of the Queen's Prison Law Clinic.
-For several years, she has worked with Pivot Legal Society on a campaign to decriminalize sex work.
-She has worked with the B.C.
-Civil Liberties Association and with the John Howard Society of Canada in efforts to abolish solitary confinement in Canadian prisons.
+For several years, she worked with Pivot Legal Society on a campaign to decriminalize sex work.
+She also served on the Board of the B.C.
+Civil Liberties Association, where she supported work with the John Howard Society of Canada to abolish solitary confinement in Canadian prisons.